 Faculty can request a class visit from a faculty librarian.
-Class visits can include coverage of a broad range of topics related to information literacy and resource skills.
+Class visits can include coverage of a broad range of topics related to information literacy and research skills.
 See the “Requesting Library Instruction” tab to learn more.

 Library staff includes library coordinators, library assistants, and circulation staff.
 Library Coordinators oversee the day-to-day operations of each campus library (La Plata, Leonardtown, and Prince Frederick).
 Library Assistants provide clerical support and other tasks to assist coordinators, circulation staff, and librarians.
 Circulation staff manage the maintenance of the library’s collections including checking out materials, maintaining the library catalog, facilitating Interlibrary Loan, and shelving returned materials.